Defenses to PC 288(a) – California Lewd Acts with a Minor

 Defenses to Child Molestation Charges in California

 Child molestation requires the specific intent to arouse, appeal to, or gratify the lust, passions, or sexual desire of the perpetrator or minor.
 Therefore, if the act was committed by accident or is the product of misfortune, then you did not harbor the requisite intent.
-For instance, the act may have been committed while massaging your accuser’s strained muscle or demonstrating a dance move.
+For instance, the act may have been committed while massaging your accuser’s strained muscles or demonstrating a dance move.

 It is not uncommon for a minor or a spouse to manipulate and leverage the criminal justice system against you.
 For instance, sexual allegations may stem from personal revenge, financial motivation, or a former spouse attempting to use the pending case to gain full child custody in family court.
 It is vital to expose these motivations, and the coincidental timing of the allegations, to support your innocence.